davidinfante/TFG/README.md

 - Create or use any components you may need and pack them up in a component with the full exercise
   - Your main component class must have these attributes
   ```
+  private userId: number;
   private exerciseAttributes: ExerciseAttributes;
   ```
   - Include the object `exerciseManager` in your main exercise class
   - Add this code in the constructor
   ```
   exerciseManager.exerciseInfo.subscribe( data => {
+    this.userId = data.userId;
-    this.exerciseAttributes = data;
+    this.exerciseAttributes = data.attributes;
   });
   ```
-  - Add this code to the function that is called when the exercise end
+  - Add this code to the function that is called when the exercise ends
    ```
   exerciseManager.notifyEnd({
     id: this.exerciseAttributes.id,
-    score: (The exercise's score as a number),
     success: true
   });
   ```